wahid-git200/CodeChef-Problem-solveing/README.md

 # CodeChef-Problem-solveing  With java.
-here is All Aolved Problem Form Codechef.
+here is All Solved Problem Form Codechef.

 ********Each source file are named exactly  the name of problem, find it and use it.*******